Tingi: Later history

 The Vandals conquered and occupied Tingis around AD 425 before sweeping across the Roman Maghreb.

 Between 534 and 682, Tingis was restored to Byzantine control.
 Tingis was fortified and a new church erected.
 However, its commercial strength had waned, a change attested by its decreased issuance of coins.

 Tingis fell under the control of the Umayyad Caliphate as part of the Muslim conquest of North Africa in 702, after which it was reduced to a small town more commonly discussed under the name Tangier.
-Moussa Ibn Noussair organized the conquest of Spain from Tingis and nearby Septem in 706.
+Tariq ibn Ziyad organized the conquest of Spain from Tingis and nearby Septem in 706.

 Religion

 The Christian history of Tingis started during the second half of the first century, under Claudius's rule.
 Originally, the city was part of the larger province of Mauretania Caesariensis, which included most of the Roman Maghreb.
 Later the area was subdivided, with the eastern part keeping the former name and the newer part receiving the name of Mauretania Tingitana.
 It is not known exactly at what period there may have been an episcopal see at Tangier in ancient times, but in the late Middle Ages Tangier was a titular see (i.e., an honorific fiction for the appointment of curial and auxiliary bishops).
 For the historical reasons given above, one official list of the Roman Curia places the see in Mauretania Caesariensis.

 Towards the end of the third century, Tingis was the scene of the martyrdom of St Marcellus, mentioned in the Roman Martyrology on 30 October, and of St. Cassian, mentioned on 3 December.
 Indeed, according to tradition, the martyrdom of St Marcellus took place on 28 July 298.

 A small Christian community survived in Tangier as late as the 10th century.
 Due to its Christian past, Tangier—under the name Tingis—is still a titular see of the Roman Catholic Church.